mauricio-b-mossi/Notes/CSharp/Basics.md

 int addNumbers(int o, int t = 0) => o + t;
 ```

-The `params` modifier is serves the same function as `varargs` in Kotlin.
+The `params` modifier serves the same function as `varargs` in Kotlin.
 The modifiers when used,
 should be prefixed to an one-dimensional array type.
 ```cs
 Console.WriteLine(addAll(1,2,3,4,5,6,7,8,9))                // 45